 Yes, VR training is a thing.
 People have been using VR devices to either learn engineering, train for a specific sport, or learn to use specific equipment that you don’t have at your home (bow, guns, i.e.).

 Let’s start with sports.
 You can’t really mimic real life with 100% accuracy.
 But you can simulate it to the point it feels real enough.
-I’ve been using VR boxing game for some time now, and I’ve got personal experience to share with you in terms of how well it translates into real world.The Thrill of The Fight is a VR boxing simulator that many people know as one of the best boxing games there is for VR headsets.
-It is frequently updated, and has been getting some solid visual effects to make it as realistic as possible.
+I’ve been using VR boxing game for some time now, and I’ve got personal experience to share with you in terms of how well it translates into the real world.The Thrill of The Fight is a VR boxing simulator that many people know as one of the best boxing games there is for VR headsets.
+It is frequently updated and has been getting some solid visual effects to make it as realistic as possible.
 You can train your reaction time, your punching technique (if you correct yourself of course), your stamina… all of that makes VR an unbelievable training sim for gamers.
-You do get tired from holding your hands up, from swinging left and right, from blocking punches even when you don’t have any stamina left.
-If we combine all the benefits you get from just one app, you already have a solid reason to use of buy a VR headset.
+You do get tired of holding your hands up, from swinging left and right, from blocking punches even when you don’t have any stamina left.
+If we combine all the benefits you get from just one app, you already have a solid reason to buy a VR headset.

 I have been using it for over 15 hours now, and playing a sports VR game for so long does increase your stamina.
 I’ve noticed a lot of improvements in my MMA gym regards to reaction time, endurance, and physical health overall.